How to Reduce FileSize MOV: Practical Methods to Compress Video Files Without Sacrificing Quality

 If you’re also re‑encoding, just add the -map_metadata -1 flag to the main command.

-5. put to work GPU Acceleration
+5. take advantage of GPU Acceleration

 On machines with a capable GPU (NVIDIA, AMD, or Apple Silicon), you can offload the heavy lifting to the graphics processor, cutting encode time dramatically.
 Example for an NVIDIA GPU: